-I was talking the other day with the chief executive of one of the largest healthcare information technology companies.
+I was talking the other day with the chief executive officer of a large healthcare information technology company.
 The man seems to know his stuff, and he says he has a vision for our industry.
 He told me he wants to bring order and discipline to the business of delivering healthcare to patients.
 He wants every provider to have the information systems capability to communicate effectively across the organization and with patients and payers.
 He says he believes this will lead to better care for patients and a better bottom line for providers, even if they have to spend a lot of money to get there.

 In our conversation, we somehow got on the topic of his outreach to health system chief executives.
-Some are only too happy to talk to him, but there are others who equate the call to just another annoying, time-consuming sales pitch that diverts their attention away from their jobs.
-Still others have made the decision to keep a closed mind about the development of new products that may make their institutions work more efficiently and productively on behalf of their patients.
+Some are only too happy to talk to him, but there are others who equate the call with just another annoying, time-consuming sales pitch that diverts their attention from their jobs.
+Others have made the decision to keep a closed mind about the development of new products that may make their institutions work more efficiently and productively on behalf of their patients.

 The bottom line: My IT CEO says roughly seven out of 10 healthcare chief executives don't or won't pick up the phone, letting aides screen the calls.

 I know all of us in senior management are busy, but you never know when a routine call will lead to something big for you and your organization.
 That's why I try to answer my own phone when I can.
-Talking to anyone who wants to give me and my business a helping hand is always a good idea.
-Even if it doesn't lead to something concrete, hearing all the different ideas out there gives me perspective.
+If someone wants to give my business a helping hand, I am ready to hear what he or she has to say.
+Even if it doesn't lead to something concrete, hearing the many different ideas out there gives me perspective.

 So yes, a conversation with an IT chief executive may be another form of sales call, but when an industry leader is on the line, it may make good business sense to pick up the phone and listen to someone with expertise who wants to help you.